keeneyetech/taigo/README.md

 // Create a client
 client := taigo.NewClient("YOUR-TAIGA-API-URL", "YOUR-AUTH-TOKEN")

-// Get a project for his slug name project, _, err := client.Project.GetBySlug("user-project")
+// Get a project for its slug name project, _, err := client.Project.GetBySlug("user-project")

 // List userstories of the project